jhnbyrn/951-KLR-PAGES/klr_pi_boost_control_code.md

 0xe9e inc  r1
 0xe9f mov  @r1,a		;intialize 6A to 252
 ```
 Here we initialize 6A to 252 (i.e. -4).
-This happens if either it overflowed or we didn't check it because the delta is >=4.
+This happens if either it overflowed, or we didn't check it (because the delta is >=4).

 Next we handle the integral term, 61h (r0=61h now).
 At this point we know that either the delta is >=4, or it's less but 6A has counted 4 times: